Poverty in South America

 Poverty in South America is prevalent in most of its countries.
 Those that have the highest rates of poverty per population are Suriname, Bolivia and Venezuela.

-Recent political shifts in these countries have led to improvements in some of these countries.
+Recent political shifts in the region have led to improvements in some of these countries.
 In general, most South American economies have attempted to tackle poverty with stronger economic regulations, foreign direct investments and implementation of microeconomic policies to reduce poverty.

 Conditions by nation

 Argentina

 Argentina is one of two countries that has seen an upward shift in its poverty population in 2017.
 Its poverty population was recorded at 27.5% and 32% in 2018.
 Critics of the official INDEC survey charge that both the inflation rate used to measure poverty and the official baseline household budgets themselves are understated.
 The official income poverty line also increased 150% between 2001 and early 2010; but most private surveys of household conditions in Argentina estimate it at half again as much as the official threshold, and the effective poverty rate at around 25% of the population.
 Absolute poverty estimates, as measured by the inability to meet a minimum nutritional budget, also differ: this condition includes 3.5% of the population officially, and around 10% per private estimates.

 Poverty in Argentina varies widely according to region, and provinces in the north have historically shouldered the nation's highest poverty rates.
 Estimates of income poverty in this region ranged from around 20% officially, to over 40% in private estimates; substandard living conditions affected around 30% of this region's population in the 2001 Census.
 The city of Buenos Aires proper, Santa Cruz and Tierra del Fuego Provinces benefit from the nation's lowest poverty rates (around 7 to 14%, depending on the measurement).

 The majority of Argentina's public social programs, aside from those related to health, are administered by the National Social Security Administration (ANSES).
 Argentines in the labor force earning less than 4,800 pesos (US$1,230) monthly, are entitled to benefits upon marriage, birth or adoption of a child, for maternity leave or prenatal care, and for a disability in a child, as well as to a modest unemployment insurance benefit for up to 6 months.
 The most important poverty relief program administered by the ANSES is the Universal Childhood Entitlement.
 The benefit, of 180 pesos (US$46) a month per child, is assigned to 3.7 million children under age 18 (30% of the nation's total), and includes the deposit of 20% of the check in a savings account accessible only upon certification of the child's enrollment in school.